In light of the 2016 $1 million potato photo sale, I thought I would share the amazing story of potatoes.

 Several different fungi can cause dieback.
 Each pathogen has its own set of symptoms and host plants:

-Lettuce is susceptible to a viral dieback caused by the lettuce necrotic stunt virus.
-Formally called ‘tomato bushy stunt virus’, this pathogen causes stunting, leathery, dark inner leaves, and rotted areas on outer leaves.
+Lettuce is susceptible to viral dieback caused by the lettuce necrotic stunt virus.
+This pathogen causes stunting, leathery, dark inner leaves, and rotted areas on outer leaves.

-Apple, citrus, stone fruits, and pear are susceptible to bacterial blast, blight, and cankers, all of which are caused by Pseudomonas syringae.
+Apple, citrus, pear, and stone fruits are susceptible to bacterial blast, blight, and cankers, all caused by Pseudomonas syringae.
 This pathogen kills flower clusters and nearby leaves, along with twig tips.
 Fireblight is another bacterial infection that causes twig dieback.
-This disease is easy to spot because the dead twigs curl themselves into a shepherd’s crook shape.
+This disease is easy to spot because the dead twigs curl into a shepherd’s crook shape.
 Watch for fireblight in June.
-Huanglongbing, a deadly disease of citrus, includes twig dieback as one of its early symptoms.
+Huanglongbing, a deadly citrus disease, includes twig dieback as one of its early symptoms.

 How to prevent dieback

-Clearly, there are many causes of dieback.
-Taking the time to determine the reason for twigs and stems dying back can help you find an effective treatment.
+There are many causes of dieback.
+Determine the reason behind dieback to find an effective treatment.

 What is Phytophthora root and crown rot?

-Phytophthora [fie-TOF-ther-uh ] is a family of water molds, called oomycetes.
+Phytophthora [Fie-TOF-ther-uh] is a family of water molds called oomycetes.
 Oomycetes fall somewhere between fungi and algae in the web of life.
 There are many different types of Phytophthora molds.
 They generally attack stems and roots.
-Stem damage normally occurs at or just above the crown, where the stem meets the roots, at the soil line, though it can also occur elsewhere on a plant.
-These molds cause many different plant diseases, including sudden oak death, potato blight, damping-off disease, and crown rot.
-Phytophthora root and crown rot, in particular, can kill a tree or shrub if the soil remains wet for too long, or when planted too deeply.
+Stem damage occurs at or just above the crown, at the soil line, though it can appear elsewhere on a plant.
+These molds cause many plant diseases, including sudden oak death, potato blight, damping-off disease, and crown rot.
+Phytophthora root and crown rot can kill a tree or shrub if the soil remains wet for too long or when planted too deeply.
 [Moist soil around the trunk is never a good idea.]

 Nearly all fruit and nut trees, including cherries and kiwifruit, are susceptible to Phytophthora root and crown rot.
-But so are alfalfa, and members of the nightshade and cabbage families.
-This means tomatoes, eggplant, and potatoes are vulnerable, as are kale, cauliflower, Brussels sprouts, broccoli, kohlrabi, horseradish, cabbage, collards, turnips, rutabagas, radishes, bok choy, and mustard.
+But so are members of the nightshade and cabbage families.
+So, tomatoes, eggplant, and potatoes are vulnerable, as are cauliflower, Brussels sprouts, and cabbage.
 And all because of too much water.

 Symptoms of Phytophthora root and crown rot

 Plants affected by Phytophthora root and crown rot look drought stressed.
-This is particularly unfortunate because the natural response is to provide more water - the last thing you want to do when Phytophthora is present.
-Symptoms normally start in just one branch or area of the tree or shrub before spreading to the rest of the plant.
+Unfortunately, because the natural response is to provide more water - the last thing you want to do when Phytophthora is present.
+Symptoms start in just one branch or area of the affected plant before spreading.
 Leaves may turn purple or reddish.
-Sudden wilting and plant death may occur when the basal stem or crown are attacked, or the mold may attack the root system, causing plants to linger poorly for years before dying.
+Plants may die suddenly or linger poorly for years before dying.

-Symptoms can vary greatly, depending on the type and age of plant, the plant’s genetic resistance to infection and overall health, as well as soil temperatures and moisture levels, but you will probably see darkened areas of the bark around the crown and upper roots of infected plants.
-You may also see dark sap or gum oozing from damaged areas.
-Using a sharp knife, you can cut away an area of bark.
-Infected trees will show reddish brown streaks or patches.
+Symptoms can vary greatly, depending on the type and age of the plant, the plant’s genetic resistance to infection, overall health, soil temperatures, and moisture levels.
+The bark around the crown and upper roots of infected plants is dark.
+A dark sap or gum may ooze from damaged areas.
+Using a sharp knife, cut away an area of bark.
+Infected plants will show reddish-brown streaks or patches.
 Water-soaked areas on roots may also be visible.
-If you also see white threads between the bark and the inner layer, or around the roots, the infection is from Armillaria root rot, rather than Phytophthora.
+If white threads are visible between the bark and the inner layer or around the root system, it is Armillaria root rot.